Gibe/Gibe.CacheBusting/Readme.md

 ```xml
 <section name="cacheBusting" type="Gibe.CacheBusting.Config.CacheBustingSection, Gibe.CacheBusting" />
 ```
-And add this section somewhere in <configuration> in you web.config
+And add this section somewhere in <configuration> in your web.config

 ```xml
 <cacheBusting>